"Sleep divorce" is a thing, and here's what it could mean for your relationship

 There are many reasons why you might love your partner but hate their sleeping habits.
 For example, if you run on different schedules, or if you prefer to hit the sheets early and your partner stays up to watch TV.
 Snoring, body heat, and the dreaded night kicking could also lead to sleepless nights, which means that come morning, you’re tired, irritable, or downright cranky.

 But what if you feel like sleeping separately might lead to a lack of time spent doing other, more sexy things in between the sheets?
-Couples therapist Tamara Green told TODAY that it’s totally possible for couples to sleep in separate beds and still maintain a good sexual connection, explaining that “They get enough rest and they feel like they are able to hear each other out and get their needs met.”
+Couples therapist Tamara Green told TODAY that it’s totally possible for couples to sleep in separate beds and still maintain a good sexual connection, explaining, “They get enough rest and they feel like they are able to hear each other out and get their needs met.”

-So what if you’re looking to finally get some quality rest but aren’t sure how to broach the topic of a “sleep divorce” with your S.O.?
+What if you’re looking to finally get some quality rest but aren’t sure how to broach the topic of a “sleep divorce” with your S.O.?
 Green offered some helpful tips to test the waters.

-Don’t place blame on your partner — instead mention how your sleeping arrangement might be impacting both of you, saying, “We don’t seem to have a completely restful night of sleep because we just have different sleep styles.”
+Don’t place blame on your partner—instead mention how your sleeping arrangement might be impacting both of you, saying, “We don’t seem to have a completely restful night of sleep because we just have different sleep styles.”

 Then, suggest trying out sleeping apart.
 Green recommends saying, “I’m wondering if you’re open to trying things that may work for both of us.
 I only bring this up because I deeply care about you and our relationship and the quality of our sleep.”
 If your partner is receptive to the idea, be sure to mention how appreciative you are that you can work these issues out together.

-Lastly, if you do try out a sleep divorce, make sure your waking hours together are spent in a meaningful way.
+Last, if you do try out a sleep divorce, make sure your waking hours together are spent in a meaningful way.
 Green recommends time spent away from devices, being sure to schedule enough time for sex and date nights so that you get enough quality one-on-one time with your partner.